manelocana/stone_paper_challenge/README.md

 hi,

-this is a mini-game for challenge MicrosoftLearn, i code in codespaces i use python for this app
+this is a mini-game for challenge MicrosoftLearn,

+i code in codespaces,

+i use python for this app